Mayankrai01/Email-Campaign-Manager/README.md

 1) Edit the URL to - http://127.0.0.1:5000/subscribe
 2) Set Request to POST METHOD
 3) Add the data given below in body->raw->json
-4) Note-Either User Email is an admin or they are the same user as Customer Email, since either the admin or the user itself can add customer in database
+4) Note-Either User Email is an admin or they are the same user as Customer Email, since either the admin or the user itself can remove customer from database
 5) {
     User Email:m@g.com
     Password: 1234